ha/fraggle/README.md

 ## Consistency

-Fraggle read commands take an `rev`.
+Fraggle read commands take a `rev`.
 If no rev is given, Doozer will reply with the most up-to-date data.
 If you need to do multiple reads at certain point in time for consistency, use the `rev` command.